The CONCIERGES

 Marie-Anne Mancio

-Dr. Marie-Anne Mancio (Lecturer, Hotel Alphabet) trained as an artist before gaining a D.Phil (University of Sussex) for her thesis Maps for Wayward Performers: feminist readings of contemporary live art practice in Britain.
+Dr. Marie-Anne Mancio (Founder and Lecturer, Hotel Alphabet) trained as an artist before gaining a D.Phil (University of Sussex) for her thesis Maps for Wayward Performers: feminist readings of contemporary live art practice in Britain.

-Since attaining an MPhil (Distinction) in Creative Writing (Glasgow University), her art practice is primarily text based including performances, prints, a novella about four migrant women in antebellum America - Whorticulture - and a novel about Caravaggio.
+Since attaining an MPhil (Distinction) in Creative Writing (Glasgow University), her art practice is primarily text based including performances, prints, a novella about four migrant women in antebellum America - Whorticulture - and a novel about Pauline Boty.
 Her fiction is represented by Sabhbh Curran @ Curtis Brown.
 Her research interests include women artists, sexuality, sex worker rights.
-She was invited to appear on Oriana Fox's 'The O Show'
+She was invited to appear on Oriana Fox's 'The O Show.'

-She is a founder member and co-Director of Intersectional Feminist Art Collective InFems
+She is a founder member and co-Director of feminist art collective InFems

 She loves hotels and alphabets.

-Georgia Mancio (Lecturer, Hotel Alphabet) is a multi award-winning jazz vocalist, lyricist, and producer.
+Georgia Mancio (Guest Lecturer, Hotel Alphabet) is a multi award-winning jazz vocalist, lyricist, and producer.
 Her copious industry acknowledgments include consecutive wins at the Parliamentary Jazz Awards: Best Vocalist (2021) and Best Album (2020) for Finding Home, and several nominations at the Jazz FM, British Jazz, and Urban Music awards.

 Her partnership with Grammy-winning pianist/composer Alan Broadbent has yielded two albums: Quiet is the Star and Songbook, a book (The Songs of Alan Broadbent and Georgia Mancio) and performances across Europe and the US, including Ronnie Scott's and Jazz at Lincoln Center.